xcazor/mumax/readme.txt

 -STT dmi code:
--Variations for the A exchange energy (high, low, zero, negative) -Variations for the Js current (high, low, zero, negative) -Variations for the Dbulk (high, low, zero, negative) -Variations for the anisU (high, low, zero, negative)
+-Variations for the A exchange energy (high, low, zero, negative) -Variations for the Js current (high, low, zero, negative) -Variations for the Dbulk (high, low -- positive, negative) -Variations for the anisU (high, low -- positive, negative)

 --drill:
 test codes, when we are using new propeties, or blending codes, unformaliced but working codes.